robin994/NeoVitaDB-Catalog/README.md

   - `date` is whichever day the build last noticed the file, not the true publish date; `changelog` is always empty; `downloads` stays 0 (untrackable without a release to read a count from).
+  - The build appends a warning to the end of the displayed description, telling users this download is hosted on an external server rather than GitHub's own release infrastructure and may stop working without notice.
+    You don't write this yourself - it's added automatically, only for this sub-case (the pinned-release sub-case above stays on GitHub, so it doesn't get one).

 Either way, `hash`/`hash2`/`size` are still computed for real by downloading and inspecting `direct_url` itself, so update detection works exactly like any other